-275 INDETERMINATE STRUCTURES II (3-0) Continuation of 175 with applications to analysis of statically indeterminate structures starting with a brief review and proceeding to the analysis of indeterminate trusses, arches and frames.
+275 INDETERMINATE STRUCTURES II (3-0) Analysis of trusses with redundant members, elastic weights and column analogy methods for indeterminate frames, plastic methods for gable frames.
 Prerequisite: 175.
 Three hours.
-II.

 391, 392, 393, 394 MASTER'S THESIS RESEARCH Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
 Credit as arranged.